 Web adventure park – Big soft play entertainment centre with “Creepy Crawlies” next door (farm and playgrounds).
 If wet and cold, the web adventure park is all inside and has role play areas (pretend shops and kitchens), indoor football pitches, toddler areas and large soft play frames, lots of activities.

 Wollaton hall – A must see for all ages, includes lots of natural history and taxidermy, a huge giraffe and gorilla, birds, lots of interactive crafts and displays, and all free.
+(Check their website as there is an exclusive exhibition on until October 2017 which costs).

 The Kitty Cafe – Sit and eat/drink while you play with kitties!
 My son loves this.